Alan Mills (baseball): Erie SeaWolves

 Mills attempted comebacks with the Montreal Expos in Spring training 2002 and the Tampa Bay Devil Rays in 2004, but was essentially away from the game for five years before signing a minor league deal with the Detroit Tigers in 2007, and spending one season with the Erie SeaWolves.
-In his first 27 games, he went 23-for-23 in save opportunities, posting a 1.65 ERA and limiting batters to a .154 batting average.
+In his first 27 games, he went 23-for-23 in save opportunities, posting a 2.79 ERA and limiting batters to a .154 batting average.

 Post-retirement

 Mills returned to his alma mater Kathleen High School as a physical education teacher and head coach of its varsity baseball team from 2009 through 2011.
 It was also during that time that he earned a Bachelor of Arts degree in psychology from Ashford University in 2009.
 He has also served as a pitching coach in the New York–Penn League for the Oneonta Tigers in 2008.

 His return to the Orioles organization in 2012 began a five-year span as pitching coach with the Aberdeen IronBirds (2012–2013), Delmarva Shorebirds (2014) and Bowie Baysox (2015–2016).
+His 2012 and 2013 seasons with the IronBirds were the subject of a 2021 memoir called Clubbie from the team's clubhouse attendant, Greg Larson.
 His 2015 campaign with Bowie was the first time the Baysox captured the Eastern League Championship.
 After two seasons as the Orioles' bullpen coach in 2017 and 2018, he was announced as the manager of the GCL Orioles on February 8, 2019.
 Despite the Gulf Coast League cancelling its playoffs due to the threat of Hurricane Dorian, Mills was named Manager of the Year after guiding the Orioles to a league-best 38–15 record in his first full season at the helm.
 Team records were established or matched in winning percentage (.717) and wins respectively, with the latter tying the 2011 GCL Orioles.
 On October 4, 2021, Mills was fired by the Baltimore organization.